system-zero/system-zero/README.md

 is like a rolling stone, that is hard at times to be reproduced with words and it might be represented poorly.

+*Warning*.
+This is rather a multi-dimensional project, with a clear and declared emphasis, but this is also a vehicle to expose realizations and even desires!!! with an unmercyfully way, as probably every little everything is connected.
+It is attempted to be written as a prose, with a just in time compilation of some thoughts to words, that are destined to describe, reveal or|and discover logic and dimensions, that they can be used in a practical systematic way.

 ## Zero Point Description.

 The  first  stage  is of  course  to  be  able  to get  control  after  kernel